Common Career Mistakes and How to Avoid Them

 How Can You Network Better?

-- Join online forums and communities related to your subject
+- Join online forums related to your subject

 - Participate in resource groups for employees.